The Ancient Greek City of Sparta was the greatest military power in ancient Greece and played a significant role in history.

-Sparta has become known in history for its military strength, discipline, heroism and the large number of slaves.
-It is also known in Greek mythology, especially due the myth of Helen of Troy that led to the famous Trojan War.
+Sparta has become known in history for its military strength, discipline, heroism, and a large number of slaves.
+It is also known in Greek mythology, especially due to the myth of Helen of Troy that led to the famous Trojan War.

 Sparta began to emerge as a political-military power in Greece at the beginning of the Archaic Period, after the dark years of the Geometric Period and reached its absolute peak after the victory in the Peloponnesian War against Athens and its allies, and when succeeded in imposing its hegemony and influence in much of the ancient world.
 The rule did not last long and after the defeats by Thebes in 371 BC and at Leuctra in 362 BC it lost its old power.